medical-physics/status-share/README.md

 ## Running the Application
 - Server
-  - Create a `.env` file in project root
+  - Create a `.env` file in the project root
   - Ask admin ([@schung53](https://www.github.com/schung53)) for `ATLAS_URI` and `TOKEN_KEY`
   - Add these to the `.env` file
 ```